 Freezing your credit is easy.
 Placing a security freeze takes only a few minutes online with each of the major credit reporting agencies.
 However, a credit freeze is an extreme measure that can also delay access to your credit report if you need credit approval fast.

-Click or swipe for 5 things to know before putting a security freeze on your credit.
+Below are five things to know before putting a security freeze on your credit.

 Click here to sign up for our free financial education email course.

 1. You must contact each credit bureau separately

 For a credit freeze to be effective, you must contact each of the three major credit reporting agencies separately.
 The major credit bureaus won’t notify each other when you put a freeze on your credit, so placing a credit freeze with only one major credit bureau won’t stop creditors from pulling your credit report from one of the others.

 Placing a security freeze on your credit is free with all three major credit reporting agencies.
 If you want to take additional steps to protect your credit, all three agencies also offer products that you can purchase for broader credit and identity theft protection.

 3. A credit freeze won’t prevent identity theft

 While a credit freeze can stop someone from fraudulently opening a credit account in your name, a security freeze won’t prevent someone from stealing your identity in the first place.
 The freeze can only stop an identity thief from using your identity to open new accounts.

 For example, a credit freeze won’t stop an identity thief who’s stolen your credit card from making purchases.
 However, it can stop the thief from opening a new credit card in your name.